 This is a post for anyone thinking of doing their yoga for cancer teacher training.
-I go into detail about what to expect and what the work is really like.
+This is such important work - if it calls you, consider it!
+I have seen lives transformed through the healing power of yoga.

 What to expect from your journey as as a yoga for cancer teacher.